arothuis/aoc2020/README.md

 ## Declarative JavaScript
 * Prefer functions and expressions over statements and statefulness
 * Prefer const over let (no re-assignability)
-* Although in other cases frowned upon, we allow the comma operator for binding variables in expressions
-* Although problematic with regards to scoping, within expressions absence of const/let is tolerated (prefix with _ to mitigate risks)
+* Although more declarative, the use of the comma operator is discouraged as the resulting variable scoping is problematic
 * Fall back to a more imperative style if we run into JavaScript's limitations (recursion depth, etc.) or declaritivity is too inconvenient for current or future puzzles